-You can make oat flour in seconds by grinding oats in a blender.
-Use a spatula to push oats down onto blades, as they circulate, until you have oat flour.
+You can make oat flour in seconds by grinding oats in a blender or food processor.
+Use a spatula to push oats down from sides and onto blades until you have oat flour.

-I often make a large batch of flour and store in a glass jar in the pantry to have on hand for different recipes.
-Once you get onto how to make oat flour, you will find yourself using it in any number of recipes.
+I often make a large batch of oat flour and store it in a glass jar in the pantry to have on hand for use in recipes.

 Vegetarian Meatloaf Tips

-- You'll want to ensure you mash your beans will, so that mixture is smooth and "bean free."
+- Mash your beans well, so that mixture is smooth and "bean free."

-- Because you aren't dealing with raw meat, you can check the flavor, as you go, adjusting seasonings to get this loaf to your preference.
+- Because you aren't dealing with raw meat, you can check the flavor, as you go, adjusting seasonings to your preference.

-- Once you've made this loaf the first time, why not soak and cook up some beans and freeze them, so that you will have them on hand?
+- Soak and cook up beans and freeze them, so that you will have them on hand for making future loaves.

 A Close-Up of Meatless Mixture